Coronavirus: China death toll edges toward 1,500 | DW | 14.02.2020

 Cruise passengers disembark

-The Holland America Line-operated ship received permission to dock at the port of Sihanoukville on Thursday after Thailand, Japan, Taiwan, the Philippines and Guam turned the ship away earlier.
+The Holland America Line-operated ship received permission to dock at the port of Sihanoukville after Thailand, Japan, Taiwan, the Philippines and Guam turned the ship away.

 The Westerdam, carrying 1,455 passengers and 802 crew members, began its voyage in Singapore in January.
 Its last stop before it was refused further landings was in Hong Kong, where 53 cases of the virus and one death had been confirmed.